min2ha/ukwa-site/content/target/3025/index.en.md

   "start_date": "2015-05-21T09:00:00Z"
 }

-# Centre of South Asian Studies, University of Cambridge

 The Centre of South Asian Studies is a cross-disciplinary research centre open to students from across the University and to researchers from around the world who are interested in the South and Southeast Asia.